it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_2/ReadMe.md

 ![alt text][pic13b]

 6\.
-Go to the Security under Produces and click the "+" to add our security.
+Go to the Security under General and click the "+" to add our security.
 * Click the Client-id and the Client-secret and then click **Create**

 ![alt text][pic14]

 7\.
-Once you have selected both click on Submit.
+Once you have selected both in the left menu, click on Submit.
 Also go to the upper right and click on **Save** to save all your updates.

 ![alt text][pic14a]